HISTORY: THE STORY OF HUMANITY

 For history to be truly understood and learned from, context is one of its most vital elements.

-Context requires looking at an event in not only the era in which it occurred but also from all sides.
+Context requires looking at an event, not only the era in which it occurred, but also from all sides.
 As Grace Fleming explained in her 2019 article, The Importance of Historic Context in Analysis and Interpretation, “Basically, it’s all the details of the time and place in which a situation occurs, and those details are what enable us to interpret and analyze works or events of the past, or even the future, rather than merely judge them by contemporary standards.”

 Understanding the evolution of society requires contextual analysis.
 Why did the framers of the Declaration of Independence, for example, choose the language they did?
-Thomas Jefferson, its primary author, and Benjamin Franklin and John Adams who edited the original document and were instrumental to its passage by the Second Continental Congress, were students of the Enlightenment.
+Thomas Jefferson, the primary author, and Benjamin Franklin and John Adams, who edited the original document, were students of the Enlightenment.

 These words are familiar to us because they underpin the birth of our country.
-They are not antiquated or outdated, rather they are timeless.
+They are not antiquated or outdated; they are timeless.
 Jefferson used these words to underscore the necessity for American independence.
-A war was fought to secure them and a Constitution and Bill of rights were established to perpetuate and protect them.
+A war was fought to secure them, and a Constitution and Bill of Rights were established to perpetuate and protect them.

 Without historical context, we are only seeing a piece of the scene and not fully understanding the influence of the time and place in which a situation occurred.